patlewig/aim/README.md

 AIM
 ==============================

 An evaluation of the utility of using AIM features sets relative to other chemical fingerprint sets such as ToxPrints in a read-across context.
+This code repository supports the manuscript Adams M, Hidle H, Chang D, Richard AM, Williams AJ, Shah I, Patlewicz G*.
+Development of a CSRML vesion of the Analog Identification Methodology (AIM) fragments and their evaluation within the Generalised Read-Across (GenRA) approach.
+Computational Toxicology, 2022, *in press*. https://doi.org/10.1016/j.comtox.2022.100256

+To use the notebooks, clone the repo, then manually insert the relevant data files based on the project organisation shown below.
+Data files are supplied as a compressed tar file from the doi link.
+AIM-CSRML file is available as supplementary information from the journal as well as in the data files (external folder).

 Project Organization
 ------------